zannloo/tp/docs/DeveloperGuide.md

 common phone extensions to their length and then enforcing that the phone number be of that length.
 This allows our users to have the peace of mind that the phone number is validated and robust enough to handle international numbers.

+### Max character length validation

+Currently, our application only checks if the required fields (e.g. `--name`, `--desc`).
+Our current validation is lacking as users are able to enter a value that is infinitely long which may hinder the performance and functionality of our GUI.
+We plan to counteract this by enforcing a max character length for each of our field.
+Implementing this is would be rather simple by adding a length check during parsing.
+We could limit name length to 46 characters, email to 62 etc.

 ### Better marking and un-marking validation

 Currently, our application does not check if the tasks are marked or unmarked before any operation.
 This results in